gbby/Teaching-Activities/QGIS Intro.md

   - Select .shp format, and pick the cartographic boundary file for provinces and territories under "administrative boundaries" (although I recommend that you check out the other shapefiles as well).
   - Download the compressed file and move it to a project folder.
 - Next, we need to get population estimates taken from quarterly demographic estimates by Stats Can.
 We'll download from here https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1710000901
   - We only need one column, so apply the same quarter in the "From" and "To" boxes.
-Download as displayed, then open up in Excel or Google Sheets and clear all the garbage.
+Download "as displayed (exluding accompanying symbols)," then open up in Excel or Google Sheets and clear all the garbage.
 Remove rows 1-11 and all rows after Nunavut.
 Get rid of the 5 after NWT and Nunavut.
 Insert a header row and name column A "province" and column B "population."
 Save as .csv

 # 3: Load and Join the Data